tg12/rapid7_OSINT/README.md

 **default searches**

 * "HP" - Printers, iLO devices!
-Nothing personal but this is low hanging fruit.
-Alot of these include the serial number in clear text.
+Nothing personal against HP but it's low hanging fruit Alot of these include the serial number in clear text.
 If you are a "Social Engineer" of sorts I am sure this is useful to some.
-* "phone" - Video conferencing is a big thing now right??
-Wonder who these belong to and if you can just join int?
+* "phone" - Lot's of open phones that should not be exposed.
 * "cisco" - Unwitting Sysadmin who have exposted their core network to the world.
 * "DVR" - Free TV right from the comfort of your own living room... or someone elses.
 * "Index of" - Free stuff